 4. Align Your Hours With The Client’s Budget

 When overruns come up, you can address them quickly with your team and the client.
 If you’re coming in under budget, keep going and enjoy those margins.
-Automated meeting and time management software allows you to be more responsive by giving you a more accurate, ongoing picture of how you’re performing against the budget as you work.
+Automated meeting and time management software allows you to be more responsive by giving you a more accurate, ongoing picture of how you are performing against the budget as you work.
+According to research, $25 million is wasted per day on unproductive meetings in the U.S., which doesn’t seem so staggering until you hear that annually, $37 billion is being wasted.

 5. Get Specific With Your Reporting